 MEET THE RECIPIENTS OF THE TRESEMMÉ FUTURE STYLISTS FUND

-We’re thrilled to announce the inaugural class of the TRESemmé Future Stylists Fund!
+We’re thrilled to announce the third annual class of the TRESemmé Future Stylists Fund!

 In September 2020, we launched the TRESemmé Future Stylists Fund, a $100,000 initiative to help increase representation in the professional beauty industry.
 This program was created to offset the cost of tuition for Black women interested in becoming hair professionals through accredited cosmetology programs, industry exposure, and mentorship from our network of TRESemmé stylists.